 There’s no other topic as hotly discussed in eMTBing as the motor.
 That said, there’s also little point considering the motor in isolation.
 These days, every detail of the complete system plays a role in its performance and your experience while riding.
-We reviewed seven of the hottest ebike motors of 2020.
+Nonetheless, we took a look at the heart of your eMTBs and tested eight of the hottest ebike motors for 2021.

 Before we get into the review, we would like to tell you about our latest print edition.
 The E-MOUNTAINBIKE Print Edition 2020 is our third annual edition and ultimate test bible, with which we aim to help you choose the perfect eMTB.
 More than 250 pages of extensive buyers advice, tons of eMTB know-how as well as reviews of the 35 most exciting eMTBs and the 7 best motors.
 You’ll also find many helpful tips and a guide to the most exciting eMTB trends – all of this is wrapped in a high quality print format.
 Click here for more information or order it directly in our shop!